Moulin Richard de Bas Ambert 18Moulin Richard de Bas Ambert 18

 Discover the town of Ambert in Auvergne, the birthplace of paper in France.

-Nestled in the heart of the Livradois-Forez Regional Nature Park, the town of Ambert embodies a little-known chapter in the history of the French paper industry.
+Nestling in the heart of the Livradois-Forez Regional Nature Park, the town of Ambert embodies a chapter in the history of the French paper industry that is still too little known.
 Renowned for its rich and diverse heritage, Ambert stands out not only for its unique architecture, but also for its leading role in the development of the paper industry since the Middle Ages.

-Let yourself be seduced by Moulin Richard de Bas, the guardian of this century-old tradition.
+Let yourself be seduced by the must-see Moulin Richard de Bas, the true guardian of this centuries-old tradition.
 It’s more than just a mill; it’s an emblem of local know-how, a witness to the evolution and persistence of an ancient art.
 It’s time to embark on a journey through time and discover how Ambert has influenced the history of paper in France.

 You may not know it, but Ambert is a medieval town that has made a significant contribution to the history of papermaking in France.

-As early as the Middle Ages, Ambert established itself as an important center of paper manufacture, influencing the production methods that defined this era.
+From the Middle Ages onwards, Ambert established itself as an important centre of papermaking, influencing the production methods that defined that era.

-Strolling through the medieval quarter, with its narrow streets and ancient buildings, you can immerse yourself in this flourishing period when paper mills lined the Durolle River, using its energy to transform rags into precious sheets.
+A stroll through the medieval quarter, with its narrow streets and ancient buildings, will take you back to a flourishing period when paper mills lined the banks of the River Durolle, using its energy to transform rags into precious sheets.

-Over the centuries, thepaper industry has left an indelible mark on the town, shaping its identity and economy.
-Today, Ambert celebrates this heritage with museums and cultural centers such as the Moulin Richard de Bas and the Moulin de Nouara.
+Over the centuries, thepaperindustry has left an indelible mark on the town, shaping its identity and economy.
+Today, Ambert celebrates this heritage through its museums and cultural centres, such as the Moulin Richard de Bas and the Moulin de Nouara.

-Discover the Richerd de Bas paper mill, France's oldest mill
+Discover the Richerd de Bas paper mill, the oldest mill in France

-Located in the Dore Valley, the construction of Moulin Richard de Bas dates back to the XIVᵉ century, when paper mills were beginning to develop in France.
+Located in the Dore Valley, the construction of Moulin Richard de Bas is thought to date back to the XIVᵉ century, a time when paper mills were beginning to develop in France.
 Its name comes from the Richard family of papermakers who, in the XVᵉ century, played a crucial role in the region’s paper production.

-Can you imagine that in the XVIIᵉ century, the valley was home to nearly 400 mills!
-This concentration of mills not only reinforced Ambert’s importance in the paper industry, but also contributed to the economy and culture of the entire region.
+Can you imagine that in the XVIIᵉ century, the valley was home to almost 400 mills!
+This concentration of mills not only reinforced Ambert’s importance in the paper industry but also contributed to the economy and culture of the whole region.

 Admire the unique architecture du Moulin Richard de Bas

-It can’t be said often enough that the ” Moulin Richard de Bas” paper mill is a jewel in the history of the paper industry.
-Today, it is the last remaining mill in France.
-The mill’s architecture is simple and typical of the region’s rural buildings.
-Its large wooden wheel, which powers the entire papermaking process, is an engineering marvel of yesteryear.
-Despite the arrival of modern paper-making machinery towards the end of the XVIIIᵉ century, the Moulin de Richard de Bas has managed to preserve its original mechanism.
-Today, the mill houses a museum where you can discover how paper was made the old-fashioned way, giving you a taste of this ancestral art.
+It cannot be repeated often enough: the Richard de Baspapermill is a jewel in the history of the paper industry.
+Today, it is the last remaining working paper mill in France.
+The architecture of the mill is simple and typical of rural buildings in the region.
+Its large wooden wheel, which powers the entire papermaking process, is a marvel of old-world engineering.
+Despite the arrival of modern paper-making machinery towards the end of the XVIIIᵉ century, Richard de Bas Mill has managed to preserve its original mechanism.
+Today, the mill houses a museum where you can find out how paper was made the old-fashioned way, giving you a taste of this age-old art.

-Le Moulin Richard de Bas in Ambert : timeless expertise
+The Richard de Bas Mill in Ambert : timeless expertise

 Today, at Moulin Richard de Bas, paper is made the old-fashioned way.
 Instead of wood, old cloth rags are recovered and transformed into paper.
-Water from the stream turns the mill’s large wheel some twenty-five times a minute.
-After thirty-six hours of grinding, the rags become a pulp which is then filtered and sieved to form sheets of paper.
+The water from the stream turns the mill’s large wheel around twenty-five times a minute.
+After thirty-six hours of grinding, the rags become a paste that is then filtered and sieved to form sheets of paper.

 While everything is getting faster and faster, at Moulin Richard de Bas, we take the time to make paper slowly.
-This is how we keep the know-how and tradition alive.
+That’s how we keep the know-how and tradition alive.

 Today, the mill attracts 40,000 visitors every year from all over France to discover these ancient techniques.

-With the decline of the traditional paper industry, the Richard de Bas Mill owes its survival and revival to Marius Péraudeau, a visionary man who bought it in 1941 and brought it back from oblivion.
+With the decline of the traditional paper industry, the Richard de Bas Mill owes its survival and revival to Marius Péraudeau, a visionary man who bought it in 1941 and rescued it from oblivion.
 Péraudeau, already well established in the paper industry, decided to revive traditional papermaking in 1942.
-In 1943, the paper mill opened its doors to the public, transforming this production space into a living museum.
+In 1943, the paper mill opened its doors to the public, transforming this production area into a living museum.
 That same year, Marius Péraudeau founded Editions Elzivir, laying the foundations for the “Que sais-je” publishing house, and continued to innovate and improve the mill, including restoring its emblematic wheel.
-Since then, no fewer than three million visitors have passed through the mill’s doors to discover the history and techniques of papermaking – and you could be next.
+Since then, no fewer than three million visitors have passed through the mill’s gates to discover the history and techniques of the paper industry, and you could be next.

 Collaborations over the years